interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *2 hours* Further work on testing and refactoring of Knuth Morris Pratt.
 Fixed some other broken tests while at it.

 ### 28 January
-* *0.5 hours* Catching up on formal documention for the project (e.g. missing meeting notes on Moodle)
+* *0.5 hours* Catching up on formal documentation for the project (e.g. missing meeting notes on Moodle)
 * *3 hours* Research on Full Boyer Moore, trying to understand how it works
 * *1.5 hours* Attempting to implement Full Boyer Moore